Probing inflationary moduli space with gravitational waves: Primordial Gravitational Waves

 The solution can be given by the Hankel function,

 Using the asymptotic form of the Hankel function in the superhorizon scale, we obtain the primordial tensor power spectrum as follows:

 where the amplitude is given by

-In the regime of the Gauss-Bonnet domination, the tensor spectral index may thus become positive, {\it i.e.}, a blue spectrum.
+In the regime of the Gauss-Bonnet domination, the tensor spectral index may thus become positive.
 In addition, the amplitude of the tensor power spectrum peaks as the inflaton field approaches the critical point.
+To the leading order, the amplitude can be approximated as

+One may thus see that the amplitude is controlled by the product of the Gauss-Bonnet coupling parameters, $\mathcal{A}_T \sim \xi_0\xi_1$.

 We verify our findings by numerically solving the tensor perturbation equation \eqref{eqn:tensor_pert_eom}; see Appendix~\ref{apdx:perturbations} for details.
 The result of the tensor power spectrum, normalized by $m^2$, for the parameter set used in the Fig.~\ref{fig:bkg_solution} is shown in Fig.~\ref{fig:Pt_prim}.
 For modes that correspond to the period of the Gauss-Bonnet domination, the primordial tensor power spectrum features a peak together with an oscillatory behavior as expected from the analysis discussed above.
 We stress that the tensor perturbations in the current scenario differ from those arising in ultra slow-roll inflation scenarios.
 In the scenarios of ultra slow-roll inflation, sizable SIGWs accompany the enhancement of curvature perturbations.
 On the contrary, in the current scenario, no curvature perturbation enhancement occurs.
 Instead, the curvature power spectrum tends to be suppressed during the Gauss-Bonnet domination period, as shown in Fig.~\ref{fig:Pzeta_prim}; see Appendix~\ref{apdx:perturbations} for more details.